CogComp/MCTACO/README.md

 # MC-TACO 🌮
-Dataset and code for “Going on a vacation” takes longer than “Going for a walk”: A Study of Temporal Commonsense Understanding, EMNLP 2019
+Dataset and code for “Going on a vacation” takes longer than “Going for a walk”: A Study of Temporal Commonsense Understanding EMNLP 2019. ([link](https://arxiv.org/abs/1909.03065))

 ## Dataset
-We provide the dev/test split as specified in the paper, along with a detailed readme.txt file under `data/`
+We provide the dev/test split as specified in the paper, along with a detailed readme.txt file under `dataset/`

-## Leaderboard (Coming soon)
+## Leaderboard
-http://leaderboard.allenai.org/mctaco
+See the details and instructions at: http://leaderboard.allenai.org/mctaco

 ## Experiments (WIP)